Stickelberger elements and Kolyvagin systems: Introduction

-Before we state the main results of this article, we set our notation which will be in effect throughout the paper.
-Let $p, k, G_k, \chi$ and $r$ be as above.
-We assume that $\chi(\wp)\neq 1$ for any prime $\wp$ of $k$ above $p$, and further that $\chi\neq\omega$, the Teichm\"uller character.
+Before we state the main results of this article, we set some notation which will be in effect throughout the paper.
+Let $p, k, G_k$ and $r$ be as above, and let $\chi:G_k\ra\ZZ_p^\times$ be a totally odd character, which is different from the Teichm\"uller character $\omega$ that gives the action of $G_k$ on the $p$-th roots of unity.
+Let $k_\infty$ denote the cyclotomic $\ZZ_p$-extension of $k$.
+Consider the following properties: \begin{enumerate} \item[(A1)] For any prime $\wp$ of $k$ above $p$, we have $\chi(\wp)\neq 1$. \item[(A2)] Any prime of $k$ above $p$ totally ramifies in $k_\infty/k$. \end{enumerate} Note that (A2) is true, for example, if $k/\QQ$ is unramified.
+The hypothesis (A1) ensures that the associated Deligne-Ribet $p$-adic $L$-function $\mathcal{L}_{\omega\chi^{-1}}$ does not have a trivial zero in the sense of~\cite{gr2}.
+Note that Wiles gave a proof of the main conjecture without assuming these two hypotheses.

 Let $L$ be the fixed field of $\ker(\chi)$ inside a fixed algebraic closure $\overline{k}$ of $k$, write $\Delta=\Gal(L/k)$.
 For any number field $K$ containing $L$, let $A_K$ be the $p$-part of the ideal class group of $K$, and $A_K^\chi$ its $\chi$-isotypic part.
 We fix $S$ as the set of places of $k$ which consists of all infinite places of $k$, all places $\lambda$ which divide the conductor $\ff_\chi$ of $\chi$, as well as all the places of $k$ above $p$.
 Finally, let $\theta_{L,S}=\theta_L \in \ZZ_p[\Delta]$ be the \emph{Stickelberger element} (defined precisely in \cite[\S1.2]{kurihara}, see also \S\ref{sec:ES} below) relative to $S$.
-The first application of our treatment is the following (Theorem~\ref{thm:maink} below): \begin{thma} Under the assumptions above \end{thma}
+For the main results of this article, we will assume the $\chi$-part of Brumer's conjecture: \begin{assume} $\theta_K^{\chi}$ annihilates $A_K^\chi$. \end{assume}